 Planting a fall garden is a goal for a lot of home gardeners, however, it can be tricky to know what to plant in the fall.
-This post is a complete fall planting guide to help you sort out when to plant what vegetables and plating fall bulbs so you can enjoy wonderful harvest to come.
+This post is a complete fall planting guide to help you sort out when to plant what vegetables and planting fall bulbs so you can enjoy a wonderful harvest to come.

 With the days growing shorter and the temperature dropping it can be hard to know which plants will hold up to cooler and wetter weather.
 After this, you’ll have a good understanding of what to plant when so you can enjoy an amazing fall garden.

 To make this process even easier for you, I’ve created a free garden planner to help you create the amazing fall garden you’ve always dreamed of having.
 Click the button below to download the free fall garden planner.

 If you love gardening you may love the following posts:

 - How to bring the outdoors inside this fall

 - Planning your garden in 5 easy steps

 - Great garden ideas on a budget

 I’ve always dreamed of having a year-round garden however, it can be kinda hard to grow things in the cold dark winters we get in the pacific northwest.
 That’s why I decided to try to extend the gardening season by planting a fall garden.

 There are a few types of gardens that you can maintain in the fall that I’d like to go over in this post.